yewin-mm/spring-boot-docker-sample/README.md

   * ```sh
     docker images
     ```
-  * Here, you can see Repository (image name), Tag (version), Image Id, Created date, etc.
+  * Here, If created, you can see Repository name (image name), Tag (version), Image Id, Created date, etc.
+  * If not created, you need to check Dockerfile like jar file name is same with target folder and your CMD or terminal path is under project directory or not.

 * Run docker images as container
   * Docker will run as container by reading image, So, please make sure your image is already created.